ShreyaPrasad1209/CodingNotes/SemExam_OOPS.md

 * It automatically determines the size of data object we don't need to use operator sizeof
 * It automatically returns correct pointer size, malloc return void*
 * Like any operator new and delete can be overloaded
+* New calls the constructor too hence initializing while malloc doesnt
+* We use delete for new operator and free for malloc

 Int - 4 bytes i.e. 0 to 2<sup>4.8</sup>-1 [Unsigned] or -2<sup>4.8</sup>/2 to 2<sup>4*8</sup>-1 [Signed]